 Post

-ENG | Zephyr RTOS setup: first projects
+ENG | Zephyr RTOS Hello World: Setup and Troubleshooting.

-ENG | Zephyr RTOS setup: first projects
+ENG | Zephyr RTOS Hello World: Setup and Troubleshooting.

 Project structure